nukata/goarith/README.md

 	// RQuo returns the rounded quotient this/b.
 	RQuo(b Number) Float64

-	// QuoRem returns the pair of the quotient and the remainder.
+	// QuoRem returns the quotient and the remainder of this/b.
 	QuoRem(b Number) (quotient Number, remainder Number) }
 ```